The International Criminal Court issues an arrest warrant for Putin

 Experts appeared surprised by the news.

-However, he cautions, "The arrest warrant won't have immediate implications because no trial can move forward without Putin being in custody and there's no chance of that happening in the near future."
+However, Bosco cautioned, "The arrest warrant won't have immediate implications because no trial can move forward without Putin being in custody and there's no chance of that happening in the near future."

 Despite the difficulty of trying Putin, human rights advocates hailed the news as a major step.